Overview

 An autoimmune disease that is triggered by consuming gluten-containing products, notably wheat, rye, and triticale.
 Treatment is by careful avoidance of gluten-containing foods.

-It is noted that many people who have complaints that are related to gluten sensitivity do not have the GI-symptoms of Celiac Disease; furthermore, gluten sensitivity is statistically correlated with a number of other auto-immune diseases.
+It is noted that many people who have complaints that are related to gluten sensitivity do not have the GI-symptoms of Celiac Disease; furthermore, gluten sensitivity is statistically associated with a number of other auto-immune diseases.

 Please see conventional, complementary, and alternative medical treatments for important background information regarding the different types of medical treatments discussed on this page.
 Naturopathic, Complementary, and Alternative treatments that may be considered include: